Edson Braafheid: Utrecht

 Braafheid began his professional career at FC Utrecht in 2003 and made 81 appearances for the side.

 FC Twente

 On 10 February 2007, Braafheid played his first Eredivisie match for FC Twente against Feyenoord.
 His current contract at the club lasts until 2010.

-Braafheid came to Twente on a free transfer after his contract with Utrecht expired; he was a talented left-back, but Braafheid impressed friend and foe when playing for Twente as a strong, sturdy central defender instead of his former position.
-He kept talented central defender Ramon Zomer out of the Twente squad ever since he made the position his own.
-Former Twente coach Fred Rutten is to thank for that, turning Braafheid from a noticeably talented back to an impressive central defender, despite his mediate height.
+Braafheid came to Twente on a free transfer after his contract with Utrecht expired.
+He was a left-back, but played for Twente as a central defender instead of his former position under Coach Fred Rutten.

 Bayern Munich

 Braafheid joined Bayern Munich for the 2009–10 season after the German club and Twente agreed on a €2 million transfer deal on 11 June 2009.
 He was not able to secure himself a place in the starting squad, however, during the first half of the season, he asked for a transfer in order to have a chance of being nominated for the Dutch 2010 World Cup team.